temetvince/alaankwa/README.md

         * Call the script like this: $debug.return = [NULL] -> call script 'tv.debug': param.debug=$Unknown param.trackingaim=$ShipOrStation
             * $param.debug is the message or object to debug.
 Can be simple like a ship name or complex like an array of tables
             * $param.trackingaim is optional.
 If provided, then the debug script will only run if that entity is the player's tracking aim in game

-### M3 specific
-* NAVIGATION COMPUTER MK II
-    * Allows Workers to use jump beacons during their job search
-    * Significant performance impact to Worker job calculation speed
-        * Don't use with more than 10-20 jump beacons
-* SMUGGLING RUNS
-    * Allows workers to use Pirate bases during their job search
-    * Disabled by default
-        * Enable for normal M3 behavior
-* MINING DRONES
-    * Player owned outposts build mining drones which collect minerals from miners in sector
-* Outposts show themselves as a candidate for export or import jobs
-    * This is helpful for making generic templates that include the outpost where you are creating the template
-* Fixed multiple Supply Drone bugs
-* Economy flowcharts for Mayhem 3

 ## Links
 * temetvince Youtube Playlists (X3 Mod Install Videos):